 1. The revenues currently allocated for wireless service provider costs for implementing E911 service and projected costs for implementing E911 service, including recurring costs for Phase I and Phase II and the effect of new technologies;

 2. The appropriate level of funding needed to fund the rural grant program provided for in s.
 365.173(2)(g); and

-(i) The board may adjust the allocation percentages or adjust the amount of the fee, or both, if necessary to ensure full cost recovery or prevent overrecovery of costs incurred in the provision of E911 service, including costs incurred or projected to be incurred to comply with the order.
+(h) The board may adjust the allocation percentages or adjust the amount of the fee as provided in paragraph (g) if necessary to ensure full cost recovery or prevent overrecovery of costs incurred in the provision of E911 service, including costs incurred or projected to be incurred to comply with the order.
 Any new allocation percentages or reduced or increased fee may not be adjusted for 1 year.
-The fee may not exceed 50 cents per month per each service identifier.
-The board-established fee, and any board adjustment of the fee, shall be uniform throughout the state, except for the counties identified in paragraph (f).
+In no event shall the fee exceed 50 cents per month for each service identifier.
+The fee, and any board adjustment of the fee, shall be uniform throughout the state, except for the counties identified in paragraph (f).
 No less than 90 days before the effective date of any adjustment to the fee, the board shall provide written notice of the adjusted fee amount and effective date to each voice communications services provider from which the board is then receiving the fee.

 (k) A local government may not levy the fee or any additional fee on providers or subscribers for the provision of E911 service.

 (l) For purposes of this section, the definitions contained in s.
 202.11 and the provisions of s.
 202.155 apply in the same manner and to the same extent as the definitions and provisions apply to the taxes levied under chapter 202 on mobile communications services.